Eligijus112/book-ML-production/ML-book/intro.md

-# Welcome dear reader
+# Welcome to the book

-The intended reader of this book is a machine learning engineer/data scientist/another buzz word for a smart mathematician who is trying to figure out how to deal with all the application creation steps to serve his/hers machine learning model to the world.

-The ideal goal for me as a writter is to have this book bookmarked by as many people as possible and the texts and codes to be copy pasted as much as possible.
+This book is intended to bridge the gap between machine learning model creators and web developer who ussually are responsible for serving predictions of machine learning models to the world.
+I hope that after reading this interactive book the two groups will find many tricky definitions and frameworks not so puzzling.

 # Motivation for writting